 Yes, you can remove the yellow leaves on your cucumber plants.

-Pruning yellowed and decayed leaves will help channel the energy towards healthy growth and fruits.
+Pruning yellowed and decayed leaves will help channel the energy toward healthy growth and fruits.

 Leaves completely yellowed or tanned should be removed immediately, but those with minimal yellowing can be reverted to green with immediate treatment.

-- Prune the Cucumbers 3 to 5 weeks after they grow to allow vines to thrive well.
+- Prune the Cucumbers 3 to 5 weeks after they grow.

 - Remove decayed and yellow leaves regularly in spring and summer.

 - Remove leggy growth with small leaves and suckers every week.

 - Remove outside branches, leaves, and flowers, and develop fruits as needed.